Republicans oppose Pelosi's coronavirus legislation, flagging 'major' problems

 One senior administration official said the White House has “serious concerns” with the measure put forth by Speaker Nancy Pelosi, D-Calif., late Wednesday to help families deal with the economic hardships of the pandemic.

 And House Minority Leader Kevin McCarthy, R-Calif., said the legislation “comes up short.”
-Senate Majority Leader Mitch McConnell, R-Ky., is also opposed to the bill, putting the legislation in limbo.
+Senate Majority Leader Mitch McConnell, R-Ky., panned the bill as an "ideological wish list," putting the legislation in limbo.

 President Trump doesn’t support the legislation in its current form and Treasury Secretary Steven Mnuchin continues to work with Pelosi on changing some language, White House officials told Fox News Thursday morning.